PAR Sensor vs. Lux Sensor: The Professional Grower’s Guide to Measuring Light for Profit

 Supplemental lighting is one of the largest operating expenses for a greenhouse, accounting for up to 30% of total costs.
 Without precise measurement, growers are forced to run lights on a fixed timer, wasting thousands of dollars on electricity during sunny periods when free, natural light is abundant.

-2. The quantum sensor is placed at the crop canopy, continuously measuring the natural sunlight.
+- The quantum (ePAR) sensor is placed above the shade system, continuously measuring the natural sunlight.

 This dynamic, real-time control is proven to be highly effective.
 Case studies show that implementing sensor-based dimming and automation can reduce annual electricity bills by 25% to 30% without any loss in yield.